For legal advice you can trust

 The purchase of real property is most often the most complex and largest economic transaction that you will undertake.
 While there are standard forms that people mistakenly believe cover all issues and that seem straight forward, those forms are not all-encompassing and merely serve as the starting point.

-Attorney Timothy S. (Tim) Riley has represented hundreds of clients in the purchase and sale of homesteads (residential real estate), and vacant land, the majority of which are FSBO (for sale by owner).
+Attorney Timothy S. Riley has represented hundreds of clients in the purchase and sale of Real Estate including Residential’ vacant land, and Construction Contracts, the majority of which are FSBO (for sale by owner).

-Attorney Riley was a guest lecturer and teacher for residential real estate at the University of Wisconsin at Madison.
+Attorney Riley was a guest lecturer and teacher for residential real estate at the University Of Wisconsin Law School (UW-Madison Law School).

 Attorney Riley offers a flat fee to represent clients in purchases and sales that includes all services from the offer through closing.
-His current flat fee is $650 for those services and is detailed in his flat fee retainer.
+His current flat fee is $800 when attending the Closing, (Dane County Only) and $700 when preparing the client for closing in advance without attending the closing.
+All services can be rendered via email and telephonic consults his services are detailed in his flat fee retainer.

 We offer representation to both sellers and buyers in for sale by owner transactions.